stfc/ceph-InfluxDB-metricsCollector/README.txt

     |
     -->[Requests](http://docs.python-requests.org/)

-Also please ensure python has theese libraries:
+Also please ensure python has these libraries:
 -os
 -imp
 -ConfigParser